-In the summer, I’m all about fresh, fruity flavors.
-And that’s when this strawberry and lemon coffee cake is at the top of my list.
-It’s full of fresh fruit and the delicate lemon glaze on top adds just the right amount of sweetness.
-This is a family-favorite dish for breakfast, brunch or an afternoon pick-me-up that you’ll want to keep on hand during raspberry season!
+In the summer, I'm all about fresh, fruity flavors.
+And that's when this Lemon Raspberry Coffee Cake is at the top of my list.
+It's full of fresh fruit and the delicate lemon glaze on top adds just the right amount of sweetness.
+This is a family-favorite dish for breakfast, brunch or an afternoon pick-me-up that you'll want to keep on hand during raspberry season!

 How to Make Lemon Raspberry Coffee Cake

 This is a straightforward quick bread recipe.
 And chances are you already have most, if not all, of the ingredients in your kitchen.

 Here are a few tips and substitutions for the ingredients in the coffee cake:

 All-purpose flour.
 I recommend using organic flour from Bob's Red Mill.

 Cane sugar.
 Likewise, organic sugar is certified vegan.

 Plain Greek Yogurt.
 If you only yhave sweetened or flavored yogurt, you can use it, but you may want to reduce some of the sugar in the cake batter to keep things balanced.